Manassas City Guide

 Currency and tipping

-In Manassas, tipping follows standard American customs where gratuities are an essential part of the service industry income.
-When dining at local restaurants or historic taverns, it is standard practice to leave a tip of 18% to 22% of the total bill before tax.
-For bar service, leaving $1 to $2 per drink or 15% to 20% of the total tab is customary and appreciated by the staff.
+In Manassas, tipping follows standard U.S. customs, where gratuities are a vital part of the service industry’s income.
+When dining at local restaurants, a tip of 18% to 22% of the pre-tax total is expected for quality service.
+At the city’s many craft breweries or casual bars, it is customary to leave $1 to $2 per drink, or 15% to 20% of the total tab if you are ordering food and drinks together.

-For other services like taxis, rideshares, or hair salons, a tip of 15% to 20% is the norm.
-If staying at a hotel, consider leaving $2 to $5 per night for housekeeping and $1 to $2 per bag for bell service.
-All transactions are in US Dollars (USD), so keeping small bills on hand makes these daily gestures of gratitude simple and seamless.
+For other services, such as rideshare drivers or taxis, a tip of 10% to 15% is standard.
+If you are staying at a local hotel, it is polite to leave $2 to $5 per night for housekeeping and $1 to $2 per bag for assistance with luggage.
+All transactions are in US Dollars, and since service staff often rely on these contributions, your generosity is always met with a warm smile.

 When to Visit